Gitflow for DevOps¶

 * Phippy is the frontened facing app your clients love.

-* Goldie is a database operator being a core service of your self-service platform.
+* Goldie is a postgres database operator being a core service of your self-service platform.

 * Phippy is a one single instance app that runs on one of your production cluster.